DoTheEvo/veeam-prometheus-grafana/README.md

 [Official documentation on queries](https://prometheus.io/docs/prometheus/latest/querying/basics/)

 To query something just write plain metrics name, like `veeam_job_result_info`.
-But in the table tab it shows you by default only the result from a recent time window.
-You can switch to what date you want query too apply, or switch to graph view and set range to few weeks.
+In the table tab it shows result from a recent time window.
+Switching to graph tab allows larger time range.

 More targeted query, with the use of regex, signified by `=~`